simopt-admin/simopt/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-Please provide some details about your enviroment to help us replicate the bug:
+Please provide some details about your environment to help us replicate the bug:

 - Operating System: (e.g. Windows 11, macOS 15, Ubuntu 24.04)
 - Python Version: (e.g. 3.11.9)